gujianliang/test2/API Reference .md

  ##    App developer implementation when dapp calls checkOwn address function
+ ###  delegate function that must be implemented to support the DApp environment

  >  @param address : Address from dapp
  >  @param callback : Callback after the end
  >